PetrCala/alcohol-tracker/README.md

     to make the file readable.

+## Formatting

+- For typescript and javascript files, we use `Prettier`
+- For bash scripts, we use `shell-format`

 ## Working with Firebase

 - Firebase CLI is necessary for any Firebase tests/emulators to run correctly.
 In order to set up your local environment, run these commands first